 In this sampler pack, you’ll find two of my favorite independent math games to start off the year with.
 The first one is called Flip It and Find It!
 Students use their number cards to make one and two digit numbers.
 Then, they find that number on the hundreds chart and circle it.
 Easy peasy!
 It is a great little game to get students used to locating numbers on the hundred chart and exploring patterns.

 The second free game you will receive today is called I Can Count On!
-For this game, the student flips over a one, two, or three digit number (depending upon the grade level, the child, and the difficulty degree the child or you wish to be worked on), and then writes the number in the box.
+For this game, the student flips over a one, two, or three digit number (depending upon the grade level, the child, and the difficulty degree the child or you wish to be worked on), and then the student will write the number in the box.
 The child works on counting on from that number by filling in the blanks.

 The wonderful thing about these games is that they can be differentiated using the number cards provided.
-Students simply make numbers (one digit, two digit, three digit numbers, etc.) using the cards in order to play.
+Students simply make numbers (one digit, two-digit numbers, three-digit numbers, etc.) using the cards in order to play.
 My struggling first graders tend to flip over just one number card and work with one digit numbers at the beginning of the year.
-My advanced students flip over two number cards and play the games using two digit numbers.
+My advanced students flip over two number cards and play the games using two-digit numbers.
 As the year progresses, the students challenge themselves by working with three digit numbers.
-There is an addition and a part, part, whole game in this pack that my advanced students love to use with two and three digit numbers in order to challenge themselves!
+There is an addition and a “part part whole” game in this pack that my advanced students love to use with two and three digit numbers in order to challenge themselves!
 As their teacher, I love that they are all working on their independent level while I work with small groups.
-SO fun and easy to manage!
+They are fun and easy to manage.

 If you are interested in having independent games that are available for the entire school year for your students, you will definitely want to check out my Math Games BUNDLE pack.
 Every pack contains six independent, seasonal math games for your little learners.
 Throw them in sheet protectors and voila!
 You have instant, easy to prep math centers for the WHOLE YEAR!